Toward Multi-Layer Networking for Satellite Network Operations: SatNetOps and System Model

 where $d(i)$ and $r(i)$ are the distance and data rate of the $i$th hop.

 The reliability measure is defined as the overall reliability of all links:

 where $\phi(i)$ is the reliability of a link on a path.

 In an NGSO satellite constellation with a homogeneous platform, we can assume the reliability of a link has the same reliability.
 The reliability can be modeled with multiple factors, such as satellite system dependability, mean-time-to-failure (MTTF), link stability, etc. Here we mainly consider the general factors affecting the link reliability from the communications perspective (e.g., propagation characteristics of RF and FSO signals, etc.) A GEO satellite usually has a longer design lifespan than an NGSO satellite.
 The GEO satellites' links (i.e., ground-to-space and space-to-space) are readily accessible.
 To these reasons, the reliability of a GEO satellite link is assumed to be higher than that of an NGSO link \cite{Emily2018}, i.e., $\phi(i)_{GEO} > \phi(i)_{NGSO}$.
+The values used for $\phi(i)$ in Table \ref{Tbl:parameters} are also aligned with the commercial satellite constellation \cite{SES2022} where the service-level agreement network up-time and availability is $\ge 99.5\%$.
 Due to the different designs and deployment of an FSO system, the reliability between RF and FSO systems will not be compared.